retixe/Endless-Sky-ships-and-outfits-data-importer-for-Excel/README.md

 - headings are not case-sensitive

-- the macros start scanning for headings from cell C2 to right, stop once it scanned an empty cell or cell with only space
+- the macros will start scanning for headings from cell C2 to the right, and stop once it scanned an empty cell or cell with only space

-- Not intened for fetching visual attributes, though they may work
+- Not intened for fetching visual attributes like sprites, though they may work

 - Cannot fetch dafault outfits for ships (http://endless-sky.7vn.io/ should cover all your needs in this aspect ~~and all other aspects, actually this whole project is redundant~~)

+## Update-It-Yourself

+- New species?
+Add their data file paths to the "filepath" sheet, ships on the left, outfits on the right (and pray that the macros can read them)

+- Balance change?
+Just re-run the macros

+- the macros will start scanning for paths from cell B3(for ships)/D3(for outfits) to the bottom, and stop once it scanned an empty cell or cell with only space

 ## Read data from plugins